+1 727 458 5882

 The Amber Museum is located in the historical Gothic and Renaissance Fore Gate Complex of Długa Street.
 It consists of three parts: the Prison Tower, the Neck with the Prison House and the Torture Chambers.
 The Amber Museum presents the origins and properties of amber, as well as how the methods of collecting and processing have changed over the centuries.
 The most exciting is a unique collection of nature specimens – a priceless gathering of the natural forms of amber, including large chunks, animal and plant inclusions, amber in rare colours and various mineral resins.
 Also you can see Neolithic amber products and historical objects from Roman and early medieval times.
 Contemporary arts and crafts and modern jewellery products made by outstanding designers are displayed in an avant-garde setting using multimedia.
 Multimedia presentation offers an opportunity to find oneself in the middle of an amber forest, smell its scent or be a guest at a fashion show promoting amber jewellery.
 Three prison cells have been arranged for viewing in the Torture Chambers.
 The first cell presents preparation for an execution, the second cell is an example of a typical isolation room and, finally, the third cell houses a display of torture tools.
 Visitors can also familiarize themselves with details of a court trial of one of the Torture Chamber inmates.

-On your way from the port of Gdynia, you will hear the story of this medieval town that played such an important role not only in its country's history, but in the world history as well.
+Hear the story of this medieval town that played such an important role not only in its country's history, but in the world history as well.

 Your first stop will be at the magnificent Oliwa Cathedral, built by Cistercian monks in the 12th century.
 This magnificent basilica holds works of art in Renaissance, Baroque, Rococo and Classical styles, but is more famous for its amazing Oliwa Organ that boats 5100 pipes!